AllenNeuralDynamics/parallax/docs/source/FAQ.rst

 .. _faq_r_2:

-- **Q. Reprojection error is too high.
-How to fix it?**
+- **How can I fix high reprojection error?**

-    Possible Reasons and Solutions:
+    Possible reasons and solutions:

     1. Debris or dirt on the reticle surface causing misalignment: